Héroes del Silencio: Albums and tours

 In 1993, after the success of Senderos de Traición, the band recorded their third album called El Espíritu del Vino which was produced by Phil Manzanera.
 The singles from the release were "Nuestros Nombres", "Flor de Loto", "Los Placeres De La Pobreza", "La Sirena Varada" and "La Herida" The album features hard rock and has a style similar to rock bands like Led Zeppelin, The Cult, The Mission, Fields of the Nephilim and Guns N' Roses.
-The songs "Nuestros Nombres" and "La Herida" reached position one in several European charts.
-Alan Boguslavsky joined the band in the tour named El Camino Del Exceso, during which they played in countries including Germany, Austria, Portugal, Italy, Mexico, Argentina, U.S.A., Chile, Finland and Hungary.
-The song "Nuestros Nombres" reached the first place in the "40 Principales", being the first song of the band in a number one position.
+The songs "Nuestros Nombres" and "La Herida" reached the #1 position on several European charts.
+Alan Boguslavsky joined the band on the El Camino Del Exceso tour, during which they played in countries including Germany, Austria, Portugal, Italy, Mexico, Argentina, U.S.A., Chile, Finland and Hungary.
+The song "Nuestros Nombres" reached the top spot on the "40 Principales", being the first song of the band in the number one position.
 "La Sirena Varada" was the second song of Héroes del Silencio in "Los 40 Principales".
 The rest of the songs on the album got in the Top 10 of "Los 40 Principales" and on MTV.

-"El Camino Del Exceso" meant in many ways the loss of compatibility between Bunbury and Valdivia.
+"El Camino Del Exceso" meant in a number of ways the loss of compatibility between Bunbury and Valdivia.

 In 1995 Héroes met Bob Ezrin, who produced the album Avalancha.
 This album was a new commercial success for the Héroes.
-Alan Boguslavsky, baptized "el Azteca de oro" (The Golden Aztec), entered the band officially, being credited as co-composer of several songs although he did not appear in the promotional photos for the album.
-The album has a stronger rock style than any others before.
-Songs like "Iberia Sumergida" and "La Chispa Adecuada" came into the first position of the lists.
-The title track, "Avalancha", came in the first positions of charts like MTV.
-The tour was the most extensive one of the band.
+Alan Boguslavsky, baptized "el Azteca de oro" (The Golden Aztec), became an official member of the band, being credited as co-writer of several songs although he did not appear in the promotional photos for the album.
+The album has a stronger rock style than the previous ones.
+Songs like "Iberia Sumergida" and "La Chispa Adecuada" topped the charts.
+The title track, "Avalancha", topped charts like MTV.
+The tour was the band's most extensive.
 The final concert of Héroes del Silencio was meant to take place in Los Angeles but it was canceled because the crowd was angry at the band after rumors of their split.
 Héroes said goodbye in Spain with the mythical phrase: "Nos vemos en la gira del proximo milenio.
 Hasta Siempre [See you on tour in the next millennium.
 Farewell].".